Key Takeaways

 Storing of Tenants’ Security Deposits

-One option would be to store them in interest-bearing accounts.
-The account must be in a financial institution that is chartered by either the state or federal government.
+The interest-bearing account must be in a financial institution that is chartered by either the state or federal government.
 Or, a FDIC-insured savings and loan association.

 Payment of Interest on Stored Security Deposits